Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser/README.md

 It will open a GDB run of the main video parser library.
 Type `run` and check if something breaks.

 ## Docker

+If you want to use the videoparser in a Docker container, you just need Docker installed on your system.
+Go to the [Docker website](https://www.docker.com/products/docker-desktop/) to install it.

 ### Pre-built Docker image